Laughs rescue new version of ‘Baywatch’

 Hasselhoff and fellow original “Baywatch” star Pamela Anderson make cameo appearances and, of course, Hollywood being Hollywood, the ending is left open for a sequel.
 (Speaking of the end, stick around for the closing credits).

-“Baywatch,” filmed at sun-drenched beaches in Savannah, Ga., as well as Miami, Deerfield Beach and Boca Raton, Fla., won’t make anyone think about anything, except maybe about where to plan their next vacation.
+“Baywatch,” filmed at sun-drenched beaches in Savannah, Ga., as well as Miami, Deerfield Beach and Boca Raton, Fla., won’t make anyone think about anything, except maybe about where to plan their next vacation where they, too, can run in slo-mo on the sand.

 But, with everything else going on in the world these days, that may not be such a bad thing.